-There’s strength and clarity in Rohan’s work, alongside subtle nuances that will remind you of Art Nouveau.
+Some categorise Rohan’s style as classical, but he sees it as thoroughly modern.
+There’s strength and clarity in his work, alongside subtle nuances that will remind you of Art Nouveau.
 Beardsley’s influence is clear, but Rohan is also a fan of Arthur Rackham’s illustrations, and the art of Mark Grotjahn and Mark Rothko, among others.